-The 3102i has two modes of operation, Configuration Mode, and Command Mode.
+The 3102 has two modes of operation, Configuration Mode, and Command Mode.
 This chapter describes the format of data written to and read from the module when it is in Configuration Mode.

-The 3102i will always power up with both axes in Command Mode and report a configuration error.
+The 3102 will always power up with both axes in Command Mode and report a configuration error.
 An axis must be configured before you can issue move commands to the axis.
 Note that the two axes are independent, and it is acceptable to have one axis in Configuration Mode while the other is in Command Mode.
-However, both axes must be properly configured and in Command Mode before you can issue Interpolated Move commands.